-The required International Student Orientation takes place two weeks before Fall classes begin and the week before Spring classes begin and costs \$60 (cost subject to change).
+The required International Student Orientation takes place two weeks before Fall classes begin and the week before Spring classes begin and costs \$75 (cost subject to change).
+The fee will be automatically assessed to student's account during the first semester of enrollment.